-- Eight (8) weeks of 100% salary immediately following the birth of the child; achieved by the following calculation: - EI: a payment from the Government of Canada for Employment Insurance; EI assigns a 1-week unpaid waiting period at the beginning of your leave followed by 15 weeks of EI Maternity Leave payments of ~\$650/week (for 2023) then Parental Leave payments of either 35 weeks (Standard) at ~\$650/week or 61 weeks (Extended) at ~\$390/week followed by 1 week unpaid. - Additional weeks available if sharing benefits: - 5 extra weeks of Standard, 8 extra weeks of Extended - Top-Up: a payment from the DDSB; for eight (8) weeks immediately following the birth of the child, the DDSB will top-up the EI payment to an amount equivalent to 100% of salary. - Note: If you do not qualify for EI, you will receive payments from the DDSB equivalent to eight (8) weeks of 100% salary. - In the past, the DDSB has issued what is called a "True-Up", a lump sum payment to cover everything owed you in back pay and top-up pay in order to wrap up your accounts until you come back to work.
+- Eight (8) weeks of 100% salary immediately following the birth of the child; achieved by the following calculation: - EI: a payment from the Government of Canada for Employment Insurance; EI assigns a 1-week unpaid waiting period at the beginning of your leave followed by 15 weeks of EI Maternity Leave payments of ~\$650/week (for 2023) then Parental Leave payments of either 35 weeks (Standard) at ~\$650/week or 61 weeks (Extended) at ~\$390/week. - Additional weeks available if sharing benefits: - 5 extra weeks of Standard, 8 extra weeks of Extended - Top-Up: a payment from the DDSB; for eight (8) weeks immediately following the birth of the child, the DDSB will top-up the EI payment to an amount equivalent to 100% of salary; available only to the person giving birth. - Note: If you do not qualify for EI, you will receive payments from the DDSB equivalent to eight (8) weeks of 100% salary. - In the past, the DDSB has issued what is called a "True-Up", a lump sum payment to cover everything owed you in back pay and top-up pay in order to wrap up your accounts until you come back to work. - After the 8 weeks of top-up, the board will pay the equivalent of one (1) week of the member's EI amount split up over the following two weeks to ensure that the member does not earn over 100% of their regular gross pay in any given week.